Skip to main content

 Required ChartFields

 Each accounting transaction in the General Ledger is made up of blocks of information called ChartFields.
 Account, Business Unit, Fund, DeptID, Program, and Project ChartFields are typically required on all PeopleSoft transactions.
 Class is required on revenue or expense transactions.
-A detailed Program is required on all transactions pertaining to endowments, student loans, gifts, bond proceeds, and any ChartFields that receive investment income.
-A detailed Program is also used to identify sponsored programs funded through federal appropriations.
-A detailed Project is required for grant transactions and construction projects.
+A 5-character (detailed) Program is required on all transactions pertaining to endowments, student loans, gifts, bond proceeds, and any ChartFields that receive investment income.
+An 8-character (detailed) Project is required for grant transactions and construction projects.
 If no detailed Program or Project is being used, a ‘0’ or ‘00’ should be placed in the field, respectively.
 Differing combinations of ChartField values are used on each transaction depending on what type of activity is being recorded, what type of funds are involved and what department is responsible for the activity.
-Some ChartFields are required to be used with other ChartFields.
 When the Account is added to this combination of ChartFields, the result is referred to as a ChartField String.

 MoCodes can be used for a shorthand way to represent a unique combination of ChartFields, including Business Unit, Fund, DeptID, Program, Project and Class.
 MoCodes are also used by different systems that feed transactions to the General Ledger when that system is unable to accommodate the size of data included in a ChartField combination.